0marwa0/HTML-CSS-daily-missions/README.md

 6. **Testing:**
    - Test your web page on different browsers to ensure cross-browser compatibility.
-   - Ensure responsiveness by testing on various screen sizes.

 7. **Bonus:**
    - Implement additional features or improvements beyond the basic replication for bonus points.